CHALLENGES

 Commercial Waste Reforms

-The Partnership was an early supporter of the city’s plan to transition commercial waste collection to a zoned system to address inefficiencies, congestion and safety and environmental concerns.
+The Partnership was an early supporter of the city’s plan to transition commercial waste collection to a zoned system to address inefficiencies, congestion, safety, and environmental concerns.
 The Department of Sanitation will create 20 zones throughout the city and select up to three carters to operate in each zone.
 An additional city-wide zone with up to five carters will be created for large properties where containers are filled at one stop and go directly to a waste transfer station.
-The zoned system is expected to be fully implemented by 2022.
-It will help the city achieve environmental goals, create standards for worker safety and encourage increased investment in recycling and clean trucks.
+It will help the city achieve environmental goals, create standards for worker safety, and encourage increased investment in recycling and clean trucks.
+Zones are anticipated to go into effect in 2023.

 Leadership in Action